OrionNebula/hyper-media-control/README.md

 ## Installation

-Add `hyper-media` to your Hyper configuration, plus any control plugins you want.
+Add `hyper-media-control` to your Hyper configuration, plus any control plugins you want.

 ## Configuration